trigram-mrp/fractureiser/docs/users.md

 exercise caution regardless of what site you use.
 Even Maven repositories may be infected, and this malware goes back months.

-Currently, new infections are impossible as the attacker's server has been shot down, existing infections may still be active.
+Currently, new infections are impossible as the attacker's server has been shut down, existing infections may still be active.

 ### What the f*** is a Stage?